 Peacocks in India are symbols of glory, beauty and poise.
 Its splendid beauty has inspired many Indian poems and songs.
 It is believed when a peacock dances and displays its impressive plumage, it’s a sign of incoming rains.

 The figure of Lord Krishna is depicted wearing a peacock feather on his head.
-As a vahana (carrier) of goddess Saraswati and god Kartikeya (brother of Lord Ganesha), it is considered sacred in Hindu religion.
+As a vahana (carrier) of goddess Saraswati and god Kartikeya (brother of Lord Ganesha), it is considered sacred in the Hindu religion.

 The famous Peacock throne built by the Mughal monarch Shah Jahan represents the artistic accomplishments of the Mughal Empire.